theojulienne/svcs/README.md

 # TODO

+* Add locals to enable connection pools to be tied in and available to the msg, this probably should be done by a middleware module later.
 * Need to rework configuration and decide where the defaults should live.
 * Need to review jobs as the api is pretty average at the moment.
 * More testing..